NeoLorenzo/productivity-pwa/README.md

 - Replace text buttons with icons (if possible.)
 - Improve app color scheme
 - Add dark mode light mode switch in settings

+- Add feature which auto converts github lines written to task score

+- Fix location data not appearing after import

+- Detect if the user is on a mbile browser and show them how to install the app as a PWA.

 ---